erikafung/Emmy_predictor/README.md

 ```python
 python twint_tweet_retriever.py
 ```
 Use the following command to perform sentiment analysis on a labelled training data set of tweets and to generate rankings of the nominees based on four criteria.
 The name of the training data set is hard-coded as 'comedy_actress_weka.csv'.
-This program returns evaluation metrics and statistical tests for the sentiment analyzers on the training data set and rankings of the nominees based on four criteria.
-Spearman ranking correlation coefficient scores are also returned for each generated ranking, based on comparison with IndieWire's ranking for nominees in the outstanding lead actress in a comedy series category.
-The hard-coded IndieWire ranking can be replaced with another industry ranking when calculating the Spearman ranking correlation coefficient scores.
+This program returns evaluation metrics and statistical tests for the sentiment analyzers on the training data set and rankings of the nominees based on TextBlob sentiment analysis and four criteria.
+Spearman's rank correlation coefficient scores are also returned for each generated ranking, based on comparison with IndieWire's ranking for nominees in the outstanding lead actress in a comedy series category.
+The hard-coded IndieWire ranking can be replaced with another industry ranking when calculating the Spearman's rank correlation coefficient scores.

 ```python
 python textblob_swn_analysis.py